Federal Elections Modernization Act¶

 - Full engagement with new electoral mechanics

-- Base mobilization approach
+- Base mobilization approach -- depth of support matters more than breadth

 - Adaptation of campaign messaging for STAR and proportional dynamics

-Second FEMA Election (~2030)¶
+Second FEMA Election (~2034)¶

 What happens: